0riginz/Informatik-Projekt/README.md

     *   conversation on GitHub can be English or German but must be consistent (does not have to be the same as comments)
 *   research what a code of conduct is, how it relates to open source projects, and pick one; add it as a file to the project and document it in the README
 *   create a .gitignore file that prevents adding files/folders that are specific to IntelliJ IDEA and Maven
-*   create a Maven/Kotlin project that contains a simple HelloWorld.kt class with a main method printing "Hello, World." and that successfully builds a JAR
+*   create a Maven/Kotlin project that contains a simple HelloWorld.kt class with a Traffic_Simulation.main method printing "Hello, World." and that successfully builds a JAR
 *   integrate with Travis (I’ll do that - ping me on the issue when Maven is set up)
 *   set up JUnit 4 by extending pom.xml and writing a small HelloWorldTest
 *   extend the README to tell users how to launch the application